damccull/sublimetext-SolarizedToggle/README.md

-#Solarized Light-Dark Toggle
+#Solarized Toggle

 ##Introduction
-Solarized Light-Dark Toggle is a very simple plugin originally written to allow users of [Sublime Text 2][st2] and [Sublime Text 3][st3] to easily switch between light and dark versions of the Solarized color scheme.
+Solarized Toggle is a very simple plugin originally written to allow users of [Sublime Text 2][st2] and [Sublime Text 3][st3] to easily switch between light and dark versions of the Solarized color scheme.

 Now any theme included with Sublime Text or installed separately can be used with a change to the plugin's settings file.